 Historicity Communicative pedotherapy

-Pedagogical investigation Functioning therapy
+Pedagogic investigation Functioning therapy

 Didactic investigation Family therapy

-Medical investigation Residential orthopedagogy Social work investigation, etc. Orthodidactic therapy, etc.
+Medical investigation Residential orthopedagogy

+Social work investigation, etc. Orthodidactic therapy, etc.

-The orthopedagogue will also include in his/jer plan of action those facets of the PES which lie outside of his/her field of work, namely social work, medical, para-medical and psychiatric investigations and "treatments".
-He/she does this in his/jer capacity as an educator.
-In this manner, provision is made for compensating and/or correcting for the changeable non-pedagogical factors which gave rise to the PES, e.g., physical and constitutional defects, non-pedagogical family factors, sub-cultural and societal-structural factors.
+The orthopedagogue will also include in his plan of action those facets of the PES that lie outside of his field of work, namely social work, medical, para-medical and psychiatric investigations and "treatments".
+He does this in his capacity as an educator.
+In this manner provision is made for compensating and/or correcting for the changeable non-pedagogical factors that gave rise to the PES, e.g., physical and constitutional defects, non-pedagogic family factors, sub-cultural and societal-structural factors.
 The orthopedagogue continually asks the following questions: what do the medical facts and the family's social situation mean for educating the child to adulthood?
 Of these data, what is important for the child's adequate personal development?
 Dealing with these questions is pedagogical activity.

 Real orthopedagogic action or orthopedagogic practice is treated in this chapter.
-Before proceeding to this, the following four concepts are distinguished:
+Before proceeding to that, it is necessary to distinguish among the following four concepts:

-- o Orthopedagogic evaluation: the practical ascertainment of the factors giving rise to the PES, an analysis of the factors in the PES and acquiring a person-image of the child-in-educative-distress (practice); - o Pedodiagnostics: theoretical expositions of this orthopedagogic evaluation (science); - o Pedotherapy: practical help and guidance with educative difficulties (practice); - o Pedotherapeutic: the theory with respect to this assistance (science).
+o Orthopedagogic evaluation: the practical ascertainment of the factors giving rise to the PES, an analysis of the factors in the PES, and acquiring a person-image of the child-in-educational-distress (practice);

+o Pedodiagnostics: theoretical expositions of this orthopedagogic evaluation (science);

+o Pedotherapy: practical help and guidance with educational difficulties (practice);

+o Pedotherapeutic: the theory with respect to this assistance (science).